gigouni/test-tech-users/README.md

 - `src/users/users.resolver.ts`: return the created user data to the API
 - end of the request workflow

+# 3. End of the test

+## 3.1.
+Time's up

+- Test started the 26th of January, 2022 at 18h00.
+- Break time at 19h50 during 1h20 (dinner time + coffee reloading + Docker install).
+- End of the test at 23h20 to respect the 4h timing and cleaning of the project before the final push.

-# 3. Remain to do
+## 3.2.
+Remain to do

 - Use [Schema based validation pipes](https://docs.nestjs.com/pipes#schema-based-validation)
-  - ValidationPipe usage with Nest/GraphQL: https://github.com/nestjs/nest/issues/819
-- Implement the auth API
+- Implement the auth API: https://github.com/nestjs/nest/tree/master/sample/19-auth-jwt (_REST sample_)
 - Add some tests suites and finish to fix the `src\users\users.service.spec.ts` one
 - Improve the logs to ease the debug/maintainability thru a [custom implementation](https://docs.nestjs.com/techniques/logger#custom-implementation)

-## 3.1.
-Online resources
+# 4. Online resources

 - NestJS documentation: https://docs.nestjs.com/
 - NestJS GitHub repository: https://github.com/nestjs/nest